RobertoRodriguezSolano/crypto-streaming-pipeline/README.md

 | Producer | 22 | ~65% |
 | Processor | 26 | 72% |

-The uncovered lines are the `while True` main loop and startup banner — intentionally untested.
+The uncovered lines are the `while True` main loop and startup banner.

 ## Grafana setup